hemangsk/Gravity/_posts/2017-08-15-Emily-Dickinson-never-stops-to-surprise-me.markdown

 If you read me Passage 1 and Passage 2 without telling me its from Emily Dickinson, I could have assumed that these are excerpt from some love notes in a Jane Austen novel.
 BTW my favourite love letter was the one Captain Wentworth wrote to Anne in Persuaion (*"\[...\] You pierce my soul.
 I am half agony, half hope.
 Tell me not that I am too late, that such precious feelings are gone for ever.
 I offer myself to you again with a heart even more your own than when you almost broke it \[...\]"*).
 But now...
 Hey Jane, make way for Emily!

 One cannot argue that Emily was in her man persona when she wrote these *personal* letters to her friend (or is this a role play between friends??).
+Moreover, Emily makes it sound like Susie is unattainable, it is consistent with the era that they lived in, given that Susie is of same gender and married.

 I would say the sweetness contained in these letters is far beyond my sweet lab partner's standard, i.e. I don't think this is an appropriate level of affection between BFF.
 So that leads us to speculate that Emily, lesbian or bisexual, was interested in women.
 However, of course, Emily lived in Victorian era, and people may have different standards as we do in modern times.
 I quote PQ, "people back in the days were more eloquent and beat around the bush".

 But let's assume that Emily was gay/bi for now, and revisit her poem *"Wild nights - Wild nights!"*.